Down isn’t the only direction to go on skis.

 This season, take some time off your board or alpine skis and hit the trails Nordic style for a full-body toning workout.
 Even if you’re new to flat-land skiing, many ski resorts offer lessons where you can pick up the technique basics and hit closeby trails.
-U.S. Cross-Country Ski Team member and Olympian Kris Freeman, who snagged his 15th U.S. title this year, tells us how to get the most from your time on the trails.
+U.S. Cross-Country Ski Team member and Olympian Kris Freeman, who represented the United States at the 2010 Winter Olympics and the 2014 Winter Olympics, tells us how to get the most from your time on the trails.

 Get the Gear You Need

 Aside from warm clothing designed for insulation and breathability (that’s a given) you’ll need skis, boots, and poles to propel you forward.
 All cross-country style skis have bindings that allow the heel to move freely while the ball of the foot is fixed to the ski, but the two different skiing styles—ski touring and skate skiing—require slightly different skis and boots.
 Invest in your own if you’ll be going out often, or rent from any ski area with cross-country trails.
 Either way, though, it’s good to know exactly what you need.

 For ski touring:

 Because you’ll glide longer distances (spending more time in your boots) while ski touring in the backcountry, put comfort first.
 Get a boot with a snug fit, but with enough room for your preferred socks (i.e. more room for thicker cushioning, less for thin socks).
 When you lace up your boots, flex your foot fully.
 If your toes just touch the tip of the boot, the fit is right.

 As for skis, go for longer and thinner skis for speed and efficiency.
 But if you’re heading into deeper snow, you’ll want a shorter and wider ski for maneuverability and flotation to keep you from sinking in.
 In general, go shorter if you’re less experienced.